In this post, you will learn how to read knitting patterns for beginners.

 Your pattern might say something like, “10 sts and 15 rows = 4″ (10 cm)”, which tells you that ten stitches in every fifteen rows should measure 4 inches in width and height.

-It’s always best to test your gauge before you start making any pattern, and then either try to resolve your tension, or go up or down in needle size slightly depending on whether your gauge is somewhat too large, or too small.
+It’s always best to test your gauge by knitting a gauge swatch before you start making any pattern, and then either try to resolve your tension, or go up or down in needle size slightly depending on whether your gauge is somewhat too large, or too small.

 Each knitting pattern will usually state whether it is suitable for beginners or more advanced knitters.